marmol-dev/generator-rean/README.md

 ## Application Generator

 The application generator will help you create a fresh copy of a REAN application in your working folder.
-To create your MEAN application, navigate to a new project folder, and then use *yo* to generate your application:
+To create your REAN application, navigate to a new project folder, and then use *yo* to generate your application:

 ```
 $ yo rean
 ```

 The generator will ask you a few questions about your new application and will generate it for you.
-When the installation process is over, you will be able to use grunt to run your new MEAN application:
+When the installation process is over, you will be able to use grunt to run your new REAN application:

 ```